 Witnesses are a crucial element of any car accident lawsuit.
 Man accidents involve multiple drivers who may disagree about who is to blame for the accident.
 Unless fault is clear immediately, witnesses will likely be the determining factor in assigning liability for the accident.
+Here are the four questions you need to ask your car accident witness immediately following the accident.
 It’s essential to gather the contact information of all witnesses after a car accident if you are physically able.
-If you or a family member was seriously injured in a car accident, call a Las Vegas car accident attorney at Cogburn Law Offices today for a free case consultation.
+If you or a family member was seriously injured in a car accident, call a Las Vegas car accident attorney at Cogburn Law today for a free case consultation.

 1. Can You Describe the Accident in Your Own Words?

 A witness may not have been paying 100% attention to the situation as it unfolded, but you must still get an accurate recounting of what they did experience.
 Ask the witness what he or she saw and heard during the accident.
 Get the most specific information possible and ask about the vehicles involved, their directions of travel, any signs or indications that one or both drivers attempted to avoid the crash, such as swerving or honking horns.

 2. Can You Remember Where You Were Exactly at the Time of the Incident?

 Passersby will likely stop to look at an accident that occurs nearby, and it is important to get a witness’s point of view.
 Ask him or her where he or she stood during the accident, what else he or she remembers from the incident, and what he or she was doing.
 For example, a pedestrian walking down the street will likely have a much better view of a nearby accident than a driver who sees it through a rear-view mirror.

 3. Describe What You Saw With as Much Detail as Possible